AlbertoLeon/asp.net-identity-two-factor-auhtentication-email-sendgrid-OTP/README.md

 # ASP.NET Identity Two Factor Authentication Email Sendgrid OTP
-A modification for the ASP.NET CORE Identity Razor Pages Scaffolding for using Email with Sendrid as Sender as two factor authentication with the OTP
+A modification for the ASP.NET CORE Identity Razor Pages Scaffolding for using Email with SendGrid as IEmailSender as two factor authentication with the OTP

 ## The main changes from the default Scaffolding are: